gaelfoppolo/self-service-data-analytics/instructions/AWS/AWS.md

 ## Key pair

-We need to create a key pair in order to connect to our instance securely, here throught SSH.
+We need to create a key pair in order to connect to our instance securely, here through SSH.

 Select *Create a new key pair* from the first dropbox, give a name to the key pair (eg: *hadoopec2cluster*) and download it.
 As mentioned on the AWS Console, we will not be able to download the file again after it's created, so save it in a secure location.
 You can store it in the **keys** folder of this repository, it will not be committed.